Myofascial pain syndrome

 Sensitive areas of tight muscle fibers can form in your muscles after injuries or overuse.
 These sensitive areas are called trigger points.
 A trigger point in a muscle can cause strain and pain throughout the muscle.
 When this pain persists and worsens, doctors call it myofascial pain syndrome.

-Myofascial pain syndrome is caused by trigger points in your muscles.
+Myofascial pain syndrome is caused by a stimulus, such as pressure, that sets off trigger points in your muscles.
 Factors that may increase your risk of muscle trigger points include:

 Preparing for your appointment